Miami High-Net-Worth Divorce Attorney Protects Your Assets

 Miami is home to many affluent business people, athletes and entertainment personalities.
 When divorce hits them, the financial aspects are exponentially more complex.
 Even when the split isn’t contentious, simply analyzing the assets and debts to arrive at an equitable distribution takes time and specialized resources.
 When the spouses are at odds — and especially when they are not fully honest — the challenge of achieving a fair settlement is even greater.
-When you retain The Law Offices of Lawrence S. Katz, P.A., you get many years of experience and a long track record of success in dealing with high-value divorces.
+When you retain Miami divorce attorney Lawrence S. Katz, you get many years of experience and a long track record of success in dealing with high-value divorces.

 Managing financial disclosures in high-net-worth divorce

 As part of a Florida divorce proceeding, each spouse must fully disclose all assets and debts on a statement of net worth.
 Typically, an affluent couple will have such property as:

 - Businesses with tangible assets, indebtedness, and intellectual property assets

 - Art and wine collections

 - Club memberships, such as for country clubs or golf courses

 - Retirement accounts, including 401(k) accounts, IRAs and pension funds

 Florida requires each spouse to file a financial affidavit, a sworn statement that their financial disclosure is true and complete.
 The spouses must produce tax returns for the last three years, bank account statements, earning statements and credit card statements.